 Over time, each participant is expected to provide feedback regarding career development and the impact of the MRC program.

-For each NSF-supported participant, the MRC program provides support for travel to the summer conference site and all accommodations and meals there, support for travel to the 2020 Joint Mathematics Meetings in Denver, Colorado, and support for follow-up collaboration travel during the year following the summer conferences.
-Further details are included below.
+For each NSF-supported participant, the MRC program provides support for travel to the summer conference site and all accommodations and meals there, support for travel to the 2020 Joint Mathematics Meetings, and support for follow-up collaboration travel during the year following the summer conferences.
+See below for details.

-The program of the 2020 Joint Mathematics Meetings will include MRC Special Sessions on each of the summer conference topics.
-These and other features of the national meeting provide opportunities for the participants to deepen connections with their topic, engage with their collaborative research peers and mentors, and cultivate their professional network.
-The MRC program provides support for participants to travel to JMM.
-The amount of this support will be announced in the fall of 2019.
+The program of the 2020 Joint Mathematics Meetings in Denver, Colorado will include MRC Special Sessions on each of the summer conference topics.
+These and other activities at the national meeting provide opportunities for the participants to deepen connections with their topic, engage with their collaborative research peers and mentors, and cultivate their professional network.
+The MRC program provides support for participants to travel to JMM, and the amount of this support will be announced in the fall of 2019.

 Through the NSF grant and the AMS, a limited number of grants will be available to support small-group collaboration travel during the year following the summer conference.
 The objective is to foster a continuation or completion of work begun at the summer conference.
 An announcement will be made in late summer 2019 to participants regarding the application process.

 Applicants should be ready to engage in collaborative research and should be “early career”—either expecting to earn a PhD within two years or having completed a PhD within five years of the date of the summer conference.
 An exception to this limit on the career stage of an applicant may be made on a case-by-case basis.
 The MRC program is open to individuals who are US citizens as well as to those who are affiliated with US institutions.
 A few international participants may be accepted.